volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

       }

       hash_policy {
-        // One of the arguments from this list "cookie source_ip header_name" must be set header_name = "host"
+        // One of the arguments from this list "header_name cookie source_ip" must be set header_name = "host"

         terminal = true